 - Represented major non-US bank in connection with an internal investigation and voluntary self-disclosure to OFAC of transactions involving Iran and Cuba.

-- Represent multiple Swiss banks in DOJ investigations of offshore accounts held by US taxpayers.
+- Represented multiple Swiss banks in DOJ investigations of offshore accounts held by US taxpayers.
+In connection with these representations, negotiated non-prosecution agreements and advised on related compliance issues.

-- Represent leading European financial institution in corruption and anti-money laundering investigation involving mobile telecommunications industry.
+- Represented leading European financial institution in corruption and anti-money laundering investigation involving mobile telecommunications industry, and advise on related OFAC sanctions issues.

-- Represent leading European financial institution in corruption and anti-money laundering investigations involving world football (soccer) governing bodies.
+- Represented leading European financial institution in corruption and anti-money laundering investigations involving world football (soccer) governing bodies.

-- Represent leading European financial institution in corruption and anti-money laundering investigations involving Brazil state enterprises.
+- Represented leading European financial institution in corruption and anti-money laundering investigations involving Brazil state enterprises.

 - District of Columbia